 On-campus accommodation

-Self-contained housing that may involve having your own apartment, your own room in a shared apartment, or a shared room in a shared apartment.
+When you stay on campus, you might have your own apartment, your own room in a shared apartment, or a shared room in a shared apartment.
 Living and kitchen areas are communal, and your building may also have a games room, movie room or laundromat.
+Your rent covers furniture, utilities and wifi – so there are no surprise bills.

 Private rental

-Renting your own apartment or a room in a share house.
-If you are living with others, communal areas will be shared.
+If you choose a private rental, you will be renting your own apartment or a room in a share house.
+If you are living with others, communal areas like your kitchen, lounge room and bathroom will be shared.
 But if you rent your own apartment, you will have the whole place to yourself.

 Homestay